 100.1 W261AX Pittsburgh, Pennsylvania

 A translator for WAMO-AM 660.
 This station initially powered 99 watts from the KDKA-TV tower in Summer Hill.
-However, the transmitter was moved in early 2012 to the WDDZ-AM/WKST-FM tower in Hays.
+However, the transmitter was moved in early 2012 near the WPGP-AM/WKST-FM towersites in Hays.

 100.7 WBZZ New Kensington, Pennsylvania